 What is the very best customer service experience you ever had?
 Where was it?
-What did you like about it?
-What made it stand out?
+What did you like about it and what made it stand out?
 What made it memorable?
-And the most important question, is it possible for you to duplicate that experience in your own business?
-Your experience may or may not have come […]
+And the most important question is, is it possible for you to duplicate that experience in your own business?
+Your experience may or may not […]

 What is the very best customer service experience you ever had?
 Where was it?
-What did you like about it?
-What made it stand out?
+What did you like about it and what made it stand out?
 What made it memorable?
-And the most important question, is it possible for you to duplicate that experience in your own business?
+And the most important question is, is it possible for you to duplicate that experience in your own business?

 Your experience may or may not have come from someone in your industry.
 It doesn’t matter.
 It’s even better if it comes from outside your industry.
 You can learn from it and duplicate, at least in concept, the most important parts of the experience.